PMO confirms staffer being probed over unspecified allegations

-An official in Prime Minister Justin Trudeau's office is being investigated over unspecified allegations.
+An official in Justin Trudeau's office is being investigated over unspecified allegations, both the Prime Minister's Office and the official confirmed late Wednesday.

-The Prime Minister's Office is not identifying the official or the nature of the allegations.
+The Prime Minister's Office has not identified the official or the nature of the allegations, but several media outlets have reported that the accusations involved "inappropriate behaviour."

-However the staffer, Claude-Eric Gagne, the PMO's deputy director of operations, issued a statement Wednesday night that he is on leave because of an "independent investigation regarding allegations" that have come to the PMO's attention.
+The staffer, Claude-Eric Gagne, the PMO's deputy director of operations, has issued a statement that he is on leave because of an "independent investigation regarding allegations" that have come to the PMO's attention.

-He says he challenges the "veracity" of the allegations and has offered his complete co-operation to the investigator.
+"I am taking this situation seriously and I have offered my full and complete co-operation to the investigator who gave me the opportunity to expose my version of the facts to these allegations which I challenge the veracity," Gagne said in an emailed statement.

-Gagne says he won't comment any further.
+Gagne says he won't comment any further to avoid undermining the process he has agreed to participate in.

 Trudeau's director of communications, Kate Purchase, says any allegation brought to the PMO is taken extremely seriously.